nenord/dive-sites-api/README.md

 # dive-sites-api
-API for crowed sourced dive sites app
+API for a crowdsourced dive sites app

 Built using fastAPI couchDB